METEO 3 Lesson 11 Images

 Text description of the spatial relationship between the surface Bermuda high and its reflections higher in the troposphere image.

-The image consists of three layered atmospheric pressure maps representing different altitudes.
-Each section features contour lines and color gradients indicating pressure variations over an area resembling part of North America.
-The top section, labeled "~23,000 ft," shows a color gradient from light orange through dark red, highlighting a high-pressure zone marked with an "H" in dark red.
-The middle section, labeled "~18,000 ft," features a similar high-pressure zone marked with an "H," using a gradient from yellow to red.
-The lower section, labeled "Surface," displays a different pattern, using shades from purple to green with an "H" marking a high-pressure zone.
-Each map includes contour lines representing pressure differences.
+The top section, labeled “~23,000 ft,” features a color gradient ranging from light orange to dark red, highlighting a high‑pressure zone marked with a dark red “H.” The middle section, labeled “~18,000 ft,” shows a similar high‑pressure region also marked with an “H,” using a gradient from yellow to red.
+The bottom section, labeled “Surface,” displays a different pressure pattern, with colors ranging from purple to green, and includes another “H” marking a surface high‑pressure zone.

 cross section of the Hadley Cells in both hemispheres